VrchStudio/comfyui-web-viewer/docs/osc_control_nodes.md

 **Note:**
 - **Blocking Behavior:** The node uses `time.sleep` to synchronously pause the workflow.
 Use reasonable delay periods to avoid making the interface unresponsive.
+- **Default Value:** The default value provides a fallback when no OSC messages are received or when there are connection issues.
 - **Debugging:** Enable `debug` to view detailed logs of OSC message reception and delay processing.
 - **OSC Configuration:** Ensure your OSC client sends messages to the correct `server_ip`, `port`, and `path`.